-Trading community urges Government to make taxes affordable
+Trading community urges government to make taxes affordable

 He said such taxes, including the recently passed Electronic Transactions Levy (E-Levy) should be affordable and not burden the taxpayer.

-“Whatever tax system that is introduced, be it e-commerce or E-Levy, we want it to be affordable so that compliance level will be high.
-The taxes must be affordable so that people will easily pay without complains.”
+“Whatever tax system that is introduced, be it e-commerce or E-Levy, we want it to be affordable so that compliance level will be high."

-With the passage of the E-Levy, Dr Obeng called on the government to intensify education for people to understand the obligations and exemptions for smooth implemention.
+With the passage of the E-Levy, Dr Obeng called on the government to intensify education for people to understand the obligations and exemptions for smooth implementation.

 The GUTA President said the trading community was willing to make sacrifices that would help the government to transform the economy, which had been badly hit by the COVID-19 pandemic, resulting in economic hardship in the country.